Blighter Adds Radar Target Tracker to BlighterNexus Hub

 Email: [email protected]

-Blighter Makes Debut at IQDEX in Iraq To Showcase Smart Border Surveillance Radars
+Blighter Debuts at IQDEX in Iraq

 IQDEX is one of the leading defence exhibitions in the MENA (Middle East and North Africa) region, where the latest technology across land, sea and air sectors will be on show.
 The event takes place at Baghdad International Fairground, Baghdad, Iraq from 19-22 April 2025.